 The answer is maybe.
-Pennsylvania law does prohibit some DUI offenders from possessing firearms, but, according to 18 Pa.C.S. § 6105(c)(3), only people with three or more convictions within a 5-year period fall under the prohibition.
-The primary restriction for gun ownership based upon driving under the influence convictions comes under Federal law at 18 U.S.C. § 922(g)(1).
-That law imposes a lifelong firearm prohibition for certain misdemeanor convictions.
-Section 922(d)(1) also prohibits some people that are under indictment, meaning a person with a pending charge, from purchasing a firearm.
-Both laws are invoked or become applicable if the charge is a first-degree misdemeanor in Pennsylvania or if the maximum sentence for the charge is more than two years.
+Under Pennsylvania law, a person with with three or more DUI convictions within a 5-year period fall would be prohibited from firearm possession or purchase.
+(See 18 Pa.C.S.
+6105(c)(3)).
+The bigger restriction on firearms falls under Federal law, which imposes a lifelong firearm prohibition for certain misdemeanor convictions.
+Also, under 18 U.S.C.
+922(d)(1), Federal law prohibits a person that is under indictment, meaning a person with a pending DUI charge, from purchasing a firearm.
+Both laws are triggered or become applicable if the charge is a first-degree misdemeanor in Pennsylvania or if the maximum sentence for the charge is more than two years.

 Grading of DUI Charges in Pennsylvania